 McCulloch convinced Rasp to take on more partners and organised some of the station hands to immediately peg off claims.
-These seven men – Rasp, McCulloch, James, Poole, Phillip Charley, George Lind and George Urquhart – became known as the Syndicate of Seven.
+These seven men – Rasp, McCulloch, James, Poole, Philip Charley, George Lind and George Urquhart – became known as the Syndicate of Seven.

 They soon amalgamated the blocks they had claimed into one private company named The Broken Hill Mining Company.

 Mining on the Broken Hill was initially not a great success and shares in the enterprise changed hands many times between pegging the claim in 1883 and floating the company two years later.
 Lind, Poole and Urquhart sold out of the syndicate before the company made any significant finds.

 However, in January 1885 the syndicate’s luck changed when Charley found the first substantial amount of silver on the claim.
 In the company’s first large-scale smelting in Melbourne an astonishing 35,600 ounces of silver was produced from 48 tons of Broken Hill ore.